ScottLogic/blog/_posts/2024-09-23-intro-finos-ccc.md

 ## Why do we need it?

 These goals were shaped by the unique challenges faced by the financial sector.
-Not like a small startup adopting cloud, when a financial institute migrates towards using the cloud, they have face more challenged based on the sensitive nature of their data.
-They store personally identifiable information of their customers, such as full name, date of birth, social security numbers, national identification numbers, home address, email addresses, phone numbers, etc. They also sometimes store customer income and credit data such as employment status, employer details, salary information, other income sources, credit score, defaults and bankruptcies, etc. Not only that, they also have records of customer in-store & online purchase history, withdrawals, deposits, investment activities and related transactional and behavioral patterns.
+Not like a small startup adopting cloud, when a financial institute migrates towards using the cloud, they face more challenges based on the sensitive nature of their data.

+Financial institutes store personally identifiable information of their customers, such as full name, date of birth, social security numbers, national identification numbers, home address, email addresses, phone numbers, etc. They also sometimes store customer income and credit data such as employment status, employer details, salary information, other income sources, credit score, defaults and bankruptcies, etc. Not only that, they also have records of customer in-store & online purchase history, withdrawals, deposits, investment activities and related transactional and behavioral patterns.

 In the past, regulatory requirements for financial institutes mandated that data be stored in highly secured on-premise data centres.
 However, with the growing adoption of cloud services, the financial services sector is increasingly moving towards adapting the public cloud.
 Key benefits driving this shift include agility, scalability, cost optimization, accelerated innovation, geographic availability, and enhanced resilience.
 Some of the potential drawbacks and challenges, particularly given the sensitive nature of the financial data are security concerns, compliance and regulatory challenges, loss of control, downtime, data privacy risks, vendor lock-in and skills gap.